kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gateway/api/v1/http_gateway.proto.sk.md

 ### MatchableHttpGateway

-A MatchableHttpGateway describes a single FilterChain (bind address:port) and the routing configuration to upstreams that are reachable via a specific port on the Gateway Proxy itself.
+A MatchableHttpGateway describes a single FilterChain configured with:
+- The HttpConnectionManager NetworkFilter
+- A FilterChainMatch and TransportSocket that support TLS configuration and Source IP matching

+A Gateway CR may select one or more MatchableHttpGateways on a single listener.
+This enables separate teams to own Listener configuration (Gateway CR) and FilterChain configuration (MatchableHttpGateway CR)

 ```yaml
 "namespacedStatuses": .core.solo.io.NamespacedStatuses